Cheap personal contract purchase

 Dealers will sometimes throw in service and maintenance packages, warranties and insurance, though always check these are free, or represent good value.
 See our Cheap car insurance guide for full help in cutting insurance costs.

 1. Buy and keep the car by paying the balloon payment.
 Pay this then you'll own the car outright.
-Do note that most finance companies charge an added fee if you buy the car – this covers admin costs to transfer the car.
+Do note that most finance companies charge an added fee if you buy the car at the end of the contract – this covers admin costs to transfer the vehicle.
 It can be up to £500 but is usually lower: about £100 is standard.

-2. Trade in your car to get a new deal.
+2. Trade in your car to get a new PCP deal.
 This is a common option, but there are two different ways this can work:

-- Trading your car to get a new deal with a different dealer/finance company.
+- Trading your car to get a new PCP deal with a different dealer/finance company.
 If you have a PCP agreement with a certain manufacturer's finance arm (for example, BMW Finance) then you'd usually only be able to trade your car in for another one within its range.
 So a BMW for another BMW, for example.

 If you want to switch brands, you'd typically need to pay the balloon payment so you own the car.
 You can then trade it in with the new dealership as the owner of the car.
 If you can't afford the balloon payment, you'll need to stick with the same dealer to get a new deal, or hand the car back to the finance company, as below.

-If the opposite is true, so the car is worth more than the balloon payment, unfortunately you can't take the extra as cash.
+If the opposite is true, and the car is worth more than the balloon payment, unfortunately you can't take the extra as cash.
 You'd need to buy the car and then sell it privately or trade in as above, or get agreement from the finance company to sell it and then pay off the finance.

 • Whether you're trading your car in or handing it back and walking away, you could face additional charges.
 The finance provider will usually appoint someone to inspect the car when it's returned to advise if anything further is owed:

 • Over-mileage charges.
-At the start of a PCP deal, you'll be asked to specify how far you'll drive the car each year.
+At the start of a PCP car deal, you'll be asked to specify how far you'll drive the car each year.
 This is so the dealer can accurately assess the car's worth at the end of the deal to set its future value.
 A car that's done 10,000s of miles will be worth a lot less than a car that's only been used infrequently.

 It's important to be as accurate as you can, as if you go over the agreed mileage limit, the finance company can charge for every mile you are over, often by about 10p a mile.
 Be careful as this can soon tot up – for example, at that price, an extra 1,000 miles would cost you £100.